anil-rug/faas-orchestration-patterns/index.md

 <details>
 <summary><b>Azure Durable Functions</b></summary>
-In ADF, the Event message construct invokes the orchestration function, and the Document message handles the internal message communication between the functions.
+In ADF, the Event message construct invokes the orchestration function, and the Document message handles the internal message communication between the functions, as depicted by the figure.
 <br/>
 <div>
     <img src="./images/adf_mapping_event_document_message.png" alt="Event Document Message">